anakin004/Linux-Labyrinth/README.md

 # Linux Labyrinth
 - In Progress
 ## Project Overview
-**Linux Labyrinth** is a Spring Boot-based web application designed to explore and demonstrate the integration of a PostgreSQL database with a RESTful API.
+**Linux Labyrinth** is a Spring Boot-based web application designed to explore and demonstrate the integration of a PostgreSQL database with a RESTful API along with a fun an interractive game to learn about Linux/Unix-like commands.
 This project shows how to leverage Spring Boot to rapidly build a backend application that can interact with a PostgreSQL database.
 The application uses Java 17, Spring Boot, and PostgreSQL for data management, along with a Maven-based build system.

-The primary goal of this project is to create a simple yet scalable web application, showcasing the ease of setting up PostgreSQL, creating RESTful APIs, and implementing a database-driven application using Spring Boot.

 ## Features
 - **PostgreSQL Database Integration**: The application uses PostgreSQL as the database to store and retrieve application data, such as user data or any other relevant application information.